Search a title or topic

 continue reading

 An authentic, unscripted update from County Cable Montgomery highlighting items that help residents of Montgomery County.
 This program features interviews with elected officials, employees, public servants, and residents.
-This program is produced by the Office of Community Engagement from the Department of Technology and Enterprise Business Services.
+It is produced by the Office of Community Engagement from the Department of Technology and Enterprise Business Services.
 Interviews are recorded live and presented with very few edits to ensure the integrity and authenticity of the conversations.

 continue reading